eddiethedean/mock-spark/tests/COMPATIBILITY_TESTING_GUIDE.md

 # Compatibility Testing Guide

 This guide explains how to add new compatibility tests using the new expected-output architecture.
-This system allows us to test Mock-Spark against PySpark without requiring PySpark as a runtime dependency.
+This system allows us to test Sparkless against PySpark without requiring PySpark as a runtime dependency.

 ## Architecture Overview